mmbman/Katagiri/1980-07-01-Karma-Twelve-Chains-Of-Causation.md

 ### Summary

 Katagiri Roshi completely explains the Twelve Links of Dependent Origination... presumably, but the audio is lost.
-There is substantial review of the topic in the talks following this one.
+However, there is substantial review of the topic in the talks following this one.

 ### Transcript

-**(Archive Issue: The online audio of this talk is only about five minutes long: apparently the first side of the tape may have been blank, or some processing error occurred.
-This is unfortunate, to say the least.
-However, the next talk picks up after this one.)**
+**(Archive Issue: The online audio of this talk is only about five minutes long, and appears to be from the end of the talk.
+Apparently the first side of the tape may have been blank, or some processing error occurred.)**

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/karma-twelve-chains-of-causation" target="_blank">*Listen to this talk on mnzencenter.org*</a>

-#### start of recording
+#### start of audio

 … [Naturally] the words come up.
 And then, can people look at this form of a circle?
 How do they agree with this existence of a form of a circle coming from a movement?
-How?
-Just the words.
+Just [with] words.
 Without words, we cannot get agreement.
 Don’t you think so?

 So what is agreement?
 “Oh yes, it is the form of a circle” – this is nothing but the agreement consisting of the words.
 [Or,] “Katagiri, you’re bad boy.”
 “Yes.”
 How can you agree?
 This agreement is just words.